Deloitte

 In addition, while the guidance on cash flow presentation of derivative instruments is not new, an entity’s cash flow presentation may be subject to additional scrutiny as a result of rising interest rates.
 For example, in an increasing interest rate environment, an entity may pay higher costs to acquire an interest rate cap agreement that is intended to limit the entity’s exposure to future variability in interest rates.

-Further, given the rise in digital asset transactions and lack of explicit guidance in U.S. GAAP on the accounting for digital assets, including classification in the statement of cash flows, entities must apply judgment when classifying cash flows associated with transactions involving such assets.
+Further, given the rise in digital asset transactions and lack of explicit guidance in U.S. GAAP on the accounting for digital assets, including classification in the statement of cash flows, entities must use judgment when classifying cash flows associated with transactions involving such assets.

 Footnotes